scipopt/gcg/doc/resources/users/features/visu-suite.md

     make visu VISUSETTINGS=settings.vset DATADIR=<folder containing .res and .out file and vbc file folder>

 The data directory can also be given via the settings file.
+If you give none, you will be asked for it when the script is called.

 ### Output
 You will get the same output as with the automated report generation.
 If visualizations are missing, please set the debug flag